 Coffee, spicy books, and a profound disrespect for tomorrow (aka reading until four in the morning).
 My three favorite things.

-I write the kind of stories that keep you up way too late, while squealing, kicking your feet, and falling hopelessly in love with your new book boyfriend (or two...
+I aim to write the kind of stories that keep you up way too late, while squealing, kicking your feet, and falling hopelessly in love with your new book boyfriend (or two...
 I don’t judge).

 Grab that triple-shot brown sugar shaken espresso.
 Trust me, we’re both going to need it.